 Out of all our venomous species that live in South Carolina, the copperhead is typically the one that people come across most often and typically misidentify.
 Oftentimes, people think they have come across a copperhead; however, often it is a non-venomous species that falls victim to mistaken identity.
 Some common non-venomous snake species that are mistaken for the copperhead are the corn snake, juvenile rat snake, and the northern water snake.

 Ways to Identify the Copperhead

 The copperhead gets its name from the coppery-tan color found mainly on its head and throughout parts of its body down to the tail.
-An adult copperhead’s average length ranges between 2 to 3 feet but can reach 4 feet.

 Since the copperhead is a pit viper, you’ll notice a very distinctive triangular-shaped head.
 Some people call it an “arrowhead-shaped” head.
 These wider parts of the head allow for space to fit the snake’s fangs and venom glands.